-Unless otherwise ordered by the Court, written discovery requests, responses thereto, depositions, and disclosures under Fed.
+Unless otherwise ordered by the Court, written discovery requests, responses thereto, notices of service of discovery requests or responses, depositions, and disclosures under Fed.
 R. Civ.
 P. 26(a) (1) and (2) shall not be filed with the Court.
-Unless otherwise ordered by the Court in a particular case, it is not necessary that the party propounding discovery file any notice concerning the discovery being taken, provided that any party filing a motion to compel shall state in the motion the date on which and the party to whom the discovery in question was propounded.
 The party propounding written discovery or taking a deposition shall be responsible for retaining the original copies of the discovery materials (including the certificates of service) and shall make them available for inspection by any other party.